chasingmaxwell/posts/Getting_Started_With_Meteor.md

 }
 ```

 It should be noted that there is a package called `autopublish` that's installed by default.
 It's really useful when prototyping, as it simply publishes all data to the client.
-However, as soon as you make a publish/subscription you'll need to remove the package because you'll no longer need it.
+Past testing and prototyping, this package is useless and actually harmful.
+As soon as you make a publish/subscription you'll need to remove the package because you'll no longer need it.
 This can be done by running `meteor remove autopublish`.

 I'd encourage you to read the [documentation](https://docs.meteor.com/#/basic/pubsub) on publishing/subscribing in Meteor.

 ###Templating system
 Once you have defined a collection, added some documents to your collection, and published those documents to the client, you can present your data to a user by rendering it using Meteors reactive template system, [Blaze](https://docs.meteor.com/#/full/blaze).
-You can easily pass document objects to your template layer to be rendered:
+You can easily pass document objects to the template layer:

 ```
 if (Meteor.isClient) {